 The most popular commodities worldwide can be traded through commodity CFDs including:

 Other commodities that can also be traded through a commodity CFD include silver, petrol and palladium.

 The fastest growing CFD area is Cryptocurrencies which Plus 500 offers across:

 Other Cryptocurrencies that can be traded include Dash, NEM Monero and Ripple.
-Unlike forex markets, these can be traded 24/7 (including the weekends) providing added convenience for traders.
+Unlike forex markets, these can be traded 24/7 (Excluding Sundays at 12:00-14:00 UTC) providing added convenience for traders.

 Plus 500 allows CFD trading across the Australian Securities Exchange (ASX) on popular shares such as Telstra and Rio Tinto.
 A key positive noted in this Plus 500 review is the ability to also trader the most popular shares around the world including Samsung.

-The spreads (difference between the bid and ask price) is the main way the forex broker makes a commission from these share CFD trading.
+The spreads (difference between the bid and ask price) is the main way the CFDs Provider makes a commission from these share CFD trading.

 Traders can call and put options on the most popular markets including the:

 Volatility can be traded with leverage when it comes to option CFD trading.